-Brain Injury Canada was formed with mission to “improve the quality of life for those living with a brain injury, and their caregivers.”
+The mission of Brain Injury Canada is to improve the quality of life for those living with a brain injury and their families/caregivers.

-To fulfill our mission, the National Board, Executive Director, and our Volunteers work in 7 key strategic areas:
+To fulfill our mission, the Board of Directors, Executive Director, and our Volunteers work in 7 key strategic areas:

 - Promote greater awareness of ABI and the need for early detection and treatment.